Car Insurance After Death of Owner: How to Handle Deceased Policyholder's Policy

 Handling Pending or Open Claims

-If the deceased had an active insurance claim at the time of death, the good news is that the claim does not simply disappear.
+If the deceased had an active insurance claim at the time of death, the claim does not simply disappear.
 Insurers will continue processing open claims to settlement — even if the policy has since been changed or canceled.

 The executor becomes the point of contact for the claim, managing communications with the insurer on behalf of the estate.
 Important things to know: